 item, his price equals the cost of the base goods, plus his daily rate times the number of days required to make the item.
-His daily rate in gold pieces equals his total skill modifier (as determined in the previous section) divided by 5 (minimum of 1 gp/day), rounded down to the nearest whole number.
+His daily rate in gold pieces equals his total by 5 (minimum of 1 gp/day), rounded down to the nearest whole number.